 EverBank made a commitment to always be in the top 5 percent of competitive accounts, so their rates should be attractive no matter when you shop.
 There is a $1,500 minimum to open an account, but there are no account fees.
 Interest is compounded daily and deposits are FDIC-insured.

-**For first-time account holders, Everbank’s Yield Pledge Money Market Account offers a new account bonus rate of 1.40 percent for the first six months, a first year APY currently at 1.01 percent for account balances up to $50,000 and an ongoing APY of 0.61 percent APY.
-(Rate as of March 30, 2014.)
+**For first-time account holders, Everbank’s Yield Pledge Money Market Account offers a new account bonus rate of 1.11% for the first year APY for account balances up to $150,000 and an ongoing APY of 0.61 percent APY.
+(Rate as of June 14, 2016.)

 Capital One 360 CDs offer standard term lengths with no minimum deposit required.
 You can decide when to receive the interest earned (monthly, annually, or at the end of the term) and receive automatic renewal reminders.
 Interest is compounded daily and deposits are FDIC-insured.